+(Exact nar ne of registrant as specified in its charter) Delaware 56-09505 i85 (State or other j jurisdiction of incorporation or organization) (I.R.S.
+Employer Idea ntification No.) 4100 Coca-Co ola Plaza, Charlotte, North Carolina 28211 (Address o of principal executive offices) (Zip Code) (704) 557-4400 (Registrant 's telephone number, including area code) nths (or for such shorter period the l reports required to be filed by Section 13 or 15(d) of the hat the registrant was required to file such reports), and (2) be submitted and posted pursu ectronically and posted on its corporate Web site, if any, even Γ (§232.405 of this chapter) during the preceding 12 months o rated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company" in Rule 12b-2 of the Exchange A Large accelerated filer o Accelerated filer \square Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o Eurge decererated inter 0 ( ner the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No Indicate by check mark wheth • Indicate by check mark wheth • ey (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No s classes of common stock, as of the latest practicable date.
+Indicate by check mark wheth outstanding of each of the issuer's y (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No ber 30, 2009

 COCA-COLA BOTTLING CO.
-CONSOLIDATED

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-4100 Coca-Cola Plaza, Charlotte, North Carolina 28211

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes o Noo

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer \square

-Non-accelerated filer o (Do not check if a smaller reporting company)

-Smaller reporting company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗹

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Class Outstanding at July 31, 2009

-Common Stock, \$1.00 Par Value 7,141,447

-Class B Common Stock, \$1.00 Par Value 2,021,882

-\checkmark

-COCA-COLA BOTTLING CO.
-CONSOLIDATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 28, 2009
+CONSOLIDATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED SEPTEMBER 27, 2009